 2. Shoot for straight lines in camera

 Once you’ve chosen the best lens option for your shot, be sure to take your time in framing the shot before clicking the shutter.
 I make every effort to keep my horizontal and vertical lines straight while I’m shooting.
 For example, if I’m shooting at the beach with the horizon in the background (as pictured above), I want that horizon to be as straight as possible without it tilting in one direction or the other.
 It’s just more pleasing to the eye and looks more professional.
+Thus technique of capturing is also good in taking pictures for casino games uk posters.

 Sometimes, I fail at this when I’m trying to work quickly to get a moving subject (kids!) or spontaneous moment, but I always try for this in camera as best as I can.